After 25 years of commitment toward serving and treating children with chronic diseases. An evaluation of the Center's work was necessary.

 - Support clinical, medical and paramedical studies, as well as research in the genetic field.

-- Create a training unit that allows doctors and paramedical experts of the region to benefit from the Center's experience and know-how in the treatment of thalassemia and diabetes.
+- Support the training unit that allowed doctors and paramedical experts of the region to benefit from the Center's experience and know-how in the treatment of thalassemia and diabetes.

 - Adopt a quality management system with the aim of obtaining an accredited certificate from an international commission.

-- Optimize the quality of services, in order to become not only a center of reference, but also a center of excellence.
+- Optimize the quality of services, in order to remain not only a center of reference, but also a center of excellence.